 One of the great concert halls, the Musikverein opened in 1870.
 Folk such as Anton Bruckner, Gustav Mahler and Johann Strauss II premiered works here.
 The New Year’s Concert given by the Wiener Philharmoniker in the Großer Musikvereinssaal goes out live to over 90 countries.

-The in-house English tours take you to, for example, a rehearsal room, the Brahms Saal and that Großer Musikvereinssaal.
+The in-house English tours take you to, for example, a rehearsal room, the Brahms Saal and that imposing and impressive Großer Musikvereinssaal.

 (Opened in 1913)

 The Musikverein’s almost-as-prestigious colleague is the Konzerthaus.
 They built it too late for a Johann Strauss II premiere.
-But not late for a Richard Strauss one (for example, on the building’s first night).
+But not too late for a Richard Strauss one (on the building’s first night).
 Or Alexander von Zemlinsky.
 Or Arnold Schönberg.

 English tours of the building take in backstage areas as well as the four concert halls.
 And, with a bit of luck, you might even catch a rehearsal.